 EndNote is a software program that helps you collect and keep track of your references, and easily insert them into your research documents.
 They can be added as in-text citations, footnotes or a bibliography in any of a large number of citation styles.
 Besides citation styles, many manuscript Word templates are available in EndNote as well.

-NOTE: When you open an existing library in X9.3.3 and earlier, for Windows or Mac, it will create a converted version for use with this new database engine.
+NOTE: When you open an existing library in EndNote version X9.3 and later, for Windows or Mac, it will create a converted version for use with this new database engine.
 The original library will not be changed, so you can continue using it with X9.3 or earlier.
-Both the old and new versions can co-exist, but only one can be linked to Word for CWYW, and only one can automatically open text files when directly exporting from sources.
-It is recommended to uninstall X9.3.3.
+Both the old and new versions can co-exist but only one can be linked to Word for CWYW and only one can automatically open text files when directly exporting from sources.
+We recommend to uninstall the old version.

 Maastricht University (UM) has a license for EndNote so you can use the program at the campus computers and/or install the program on a computer for home use via the ICTS Self-Service Portal.

 - The ICT Service Centre provides support on downloading and installing the software.